Home > Inspirations > Those Hands (For Paul)

 hose hands of his softly held mine as he asked me to be his wife; blushing, I told him to get off his knees.
 On the day I became his wife, he pulled me close and nervously kissed me.

-On the humid beach, he cupped his hands to my face and expressed his love to me.
-Looking into his chocolate brown eyes, I was eager to face my new life at his side.
-We walked hand-in-hand through the sand, breathing in the salty surf and watching the beautiful saffron sunset.
+On a humid beach in Barbados, he cupped his hands to my face and expressed his love to me.
+Looking into those chocolate-brown eyes, I melted - eager to start my life at his side.

 After the honeymoon, we paused at the entrance of our first apartment, and he swept me up in his arms and carried me over the threshold.